 There are also a number of Board Endorsed Courses, which are 1 unit courses, but these courses do not count towards the calculation of an ATAR as these courses do not have a formal examination.
+All VET Board endorsed courses are 2 Units not 1 unit.
+May need to make to distinguish between Vet and non-Vet courses.

-Patterns of Study:
+Patterns of Study